SuperboGiuseppe/dncs_lab2/README.md

 ### Built With

 A network is composed of a set of computing devices connected to each other.
 Likewise, a graph is a mathematical structure composed of a set of nodes connected among each other via edges.
-For this reason, the network management core of this project is based on a really light python library called pyvis, which is based on javascript. this library, makes it possible to have a very clear network visualization and all the details of each node collected in the entity itself.
+For this reason, the network management core of this project is based on a really light python library called pyvis, which is based on javascript.
+This library, makes it possible to have a very clear network visualization and all the details of each node collected in the entity itself.
+In order to monitor the network statistics, we have used (Telegraf, InfluxBD, and Grafana).
+These technologies are open source and easy to use and implement.
+They also provide an open platform for beautiful analytics and monitoring (a dashboard for displaying data) from many sources, particularly time-series data.
 On the backend, we have used the vagrant development environment by HashiCorp along with the VirtualBox.
 Vagrant is a simple and powerful tool that provides a platform where we can easily integrate our existing configuration management toolings like Ansible, Chef, Docker, Puppet, or Salt.

 * [Pyvis](https://pyvis.readthedocs.io/en/latest/tutorial.html)
 * [Vagrant](https://www.vagrantup.com/)